mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 # Rationale

-Tagbilaran City is currently experiencing high traffic load during rush hours thus we need a sufficient traffic control system that will keep the vehicles flowing.
-We want to prototype a capable system that will only know if a one way street is experiencing high, moderate or low traffic.
+Tagbilaran City is currently experiencing high traffic load during rush hours.
+The researchers need a sufficient traffic control system that will keep the vehicles flowing.
+The researchers will prototype a capable system that will only know if a one way street is experiencing high, moderate or low traffic.
-If the prototype will show accurate results we want to gradually scale the system to accommodate the most busiest roads in the city.
-We also want to accumulate data for further studies relating to traffic management.
+If the prototype will show accurate results the researchers will gradually scale the system to accommodate the most busiest roads in the city.
+The researchers will accumulate data for further studies relating to traffic management.
-We will apply fuzzy logic algorithm to solve this problem because of its nature to accept small uncertain inputs and process this inputs to make reliable results that will eventually solve our traffic issues in the city.
+The researchers will apply fuzzy logic algorithm to solve this problem because of its nature to accept small uncertain inputs and process this inputs to make reliable results that will eventually solve the traffic issues in the city.
-Another reason for this study is our fascination about computer vision.
+Another reason for this study is the researchers fascination about computer vision.
-The large community on computer vision will aid us in our prototyping phase.
+The large community on computer vision will aid the researchers in prototyping the system.
 The research team is also new on computer vision and fuzzy logic concepts and wants to improve on these domains for future ventures.